Connect with others who understand.

 Written by Sarah Winfrey

 If you’ve been living with type 1 diabetes, you know that it can affect every area of your life, including pregnancy and breastfeeding.
-If you’re interested in conceiving and breastfeeding your baby, make sure you consult your health care providers as you make plans to become a parent.
-Here’s what you need to know to make sure both you and your baby can thrive.
+If you’re interested in conceiving and breastfeeding your baby, make sure you consult your healthcare providers as you make plans to become a parent.

 Can You Breastfeed With Type 1 Diabetes?

-Breastfeeding has many health benefits, and you and your baby can reap these whether or not you’ve been diagnosed with type 1 diabetes.
+Breastfeeding has many potential health benefits, and you and your baby can reap these whether or not you’ve been diagnosed with type 1 diabetes.
 Babies who breastfeed are less likely to develop conditions, including type 1 diabetes.
 Breastfed babies are also less likely to experience:

 • Ear infections